tsayukov/golang-lib/README.md

 # golang-lib

-This is a simple template of the Go library.
+This is a simple Go library template.
 Please go through all the TODOs in the files and fix them.

 ## Table of Contents